justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   ways.
 - Robustness against security attacks like XSS, gadgets, and trusted object forgery.
-- Provide semantics and infrastructure for a future HTML-based template system.
+- Provide the groundwork for a future HTML-based template system, and for any future JSX-like JavaScript syntaxes.
-- Be a suitable compile target for other template syntaxes.
-Especially JSX, but also syntaxes like Mustache, Vue, Angular, Svelte, and more.
+- Be a suitable compile target for other template syntaxes like JSX, Mustache, Vue, Angular, Svelte, and more.
-- Support userland component models.
-Library authors should be able to build a component system that uses DOM templates, where components are not web components.
 - Enable support for server-side rendering and hydration libraries.
 - Support higher-order template utilities  in userland (i.e. DOM morphing)
 - Support for scoped custom element registries.